Pages

 War merits cross

-Reportedly Lil Dagover was a close friend of Adolph Hitler.
+Reportedly, Lil Dagover was a close friend of Adolph Hitler.
 She avoided overt political involvement and generally appeared in popular costume musicals and comedies during World War II.
-However, she acted at army shows and at war theatres and in 1944 she received the War Merits Cross.
+However, she acted in army shows and at war theatres and in 1944 she received the War Merits Cross.

-A great succès d'estime was her role as an eccentric old woman in the Edgar Wallace adaptation Die seltsame Gräfin/The Strange Countess (Josef von Báky, 1961).
-The last highlights of the ‘Grande Dame’ comprised the Academy Award-nominated and Golden Globe-winner for Best Foreign-Language Foreign Film of 1974 - Der Fusssgänger/The Pedestrian (Maximilian Schell, 1973), Karl May (Hans-Jürgen Syberberg, 1974), the crime-drama Der Richter und sein Henker/Getting Away with Murder (Maximilian Schell, 1975) with Donald Sutherland, and Geschichten aus dem Wiener Wald/Tales from the Vienna Woods (Maximilian Schell, 1979).
+A great succès d'estime was her role as an eccentric old woman in the Edgar Wallace adaptation Die seltsame Gräfin / The Strange Countess (Josef von Báky, 1961).
+The last highlights of the ‘Grande Dame’ comprised the Academy Award-nominated and Golden Globe-winning for Best Foreign-Language Foreign Film of 1974 - Der Fusssgänger / The Pedestrian (Maximilian Schell, 1973), Karl May (Hans-Jürgen Syberberg, 1974), the crime-drama Der Richter und sein Henker / Getting Away with Murder (Maximilian Schell, 1975) with Donald Sutherland, and Geschichten aus dem Wiener Wald / Tales from the Vienna Woods (Maximilian Schell, 1979).

 Lil Dagover